jadongao/starter-hugo-academic/content/publication/Basketball-Scoring/index.md

   caption: ''
 ---

+---
+title: 'Perturbation Theory : Hydrogen and Alkali Atoms in Constant E-Field'

+# Authors
+# If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
+# and it will be replaced with their full name and linked to their profile.
+authors:
+  - admin

+# Author notes (optional)
+author_notes:
+  - 'Equal contribution'
+  - 'Equal contribution'

+date: '2023-06-01T00:00:00Z'
+doi: ''

+# Schedule page publish date (NOT publication's date).
+publishDate: '2023-06-01T00:00:00Z'

+# Publication type.
+# Accepts a single type but formatted as a YAML list (for Hugo requirements).
+# Enter a publication type from the CSL standard.
+publication_types: ['paper-conference']

+# Publication name and optional abbreviated publication name.
+publication:
+publication_short:

+abstract: Perturbation has been widely used as a tool to approximate complex quantum systems that are slight deviations from well-known systems.
+Among many widely studied potentials, one perturbation is the effect of applying an electric field onto an atom known as the Stark effect.
+This paper contributes a qualitative summary of the graphical solution of the linear Stark effect in Hydrogen atoms of n=2.

+# Summary.
+An optional shortened abstract.
+summary:

+tags: []

+# Display this page in the Featured widget?
+featured: true

+# Custom links (uncomment lines below)

 Abstract: Basketball players need daily training, but currently they can only manually record the score themselves, which is very inconvenient.
 This project is a shooting recognition software that can run on mobile phones.
 Basketball players carry their phones and tripods with them